 We were approved for IRB exemption under 45CFR46.104 (2)(ii) and did not track any personal identifying information or geographic location (e.g., IP address) to allow for honest and open answers.
 To encourage responses, we offered respondents the option of entering a gift card drawing not linked to survey responses.
 Survey completion was voluntary, and we advertised it via social media (Twitter, Reddit, Facebook, Instagram), targeted emails to colleagues, and posted the survey twice on the ECOLOG-L listserv hosted by the Ecological Society of America.
 To increase the geographic diversity of the sample frame, we emailed 98 different department chairs or graduate coordinators from at least one major public R1 university in each U.S. state and Puerto Rico, U.S. Ivy League institutions, and five R1 Canadian Universities and asked them to distribute our survey among trainees.
-We did not require respondents to answer all questions, therefore some respondents skipped questions or left fields blank.
+While we targeted R1 universities for distribution of our survey through emails, it is probable that trainees from non-R1 institutions filled out our survey after finding it on social media; however, we cannot determine the percentage of trainees from R1 or non-R1 universities.
+We did not require respondents to answer all questions; therefore, some respondents skipped questions or left fields blank.
 We eliminated these blank or skipped responses and categorized them as “NA”, but as a result, the sample size differs between questions.
 We denote sample size either in text or in figure captions to account for this.

 Data Analysis

-We fit Bayesian multiple linear regressions in R version 4.0.2 (R Core Team 2020) using ‘rstanarm’ (Goodrich et al. 2020) to estimate how training years and identity affect total publications using a Gaussian distribution, and estimated whether identity impacted the probability of a respondent indicating the pandemic affected their writing using a binomial distribution and logit link function.
+We fit Bayesian multiple linear regressions in R version 4.0.2 (R Core Team 2020) using ‘rstanarm’ (Goodrich et al. 2020) to estimate how training years and identity affect total publications using a Gaussian distribution and estimated whether identity impacted the probability of a respondent indicating the pandemic affected their writing using a binomial distribution and logit link function.
 We then used ‘bayesplot’ (Gabry and Mahr 2020) for visualization.
-For each model, we used weakly informative normal prior distributions with a mean of zero and standard deviation of 2.5 for predictions(Gelman et al. 2008), and then allowed rstanarm(Goodrich et al. 2020) Rhat < 1.01) and by examining trace plots.
+For each model, we used weakly informative normal prior distributions with a mean of zero and standard deviation of 2.5 for predictions as suggested by experts (Gelman et al. 2008) and then allowed rstanarm to automatically scale and center predictors and adjust scales of the priors during each run, which are also the default settings in ‘rstanarm’ (Goodrich et al. 2020).
+We ran four chains for 10,000 iterations and discarded the first half as warm-up to obtain 20,000 simulations for analysis.
+We confirmed convergence using the Gelman-Rubin statistic (Rhat < 1.01) and by examining trace plots.
 None of the models had influential outliers as assessed by leave-one-out cross-validation (“loo”) in the ‘rstan’ package (Stan Development Team 2020).
-(McElreath 2020)
+We report model coefficients as the median (βhat in text, point estimates in Figures 2 and 4) and credible intervals (e.g., a 95% credible interval indicates there is a 95% probability that the true parameter lies within that range).
+Bayesian posterior distributions are generally more intuitive because they are probabilistic (McElreath 2020), so we used the thousands of iterations per model (i.e., posterior) to look at the probability of the coefficient being positive or negative, which we report in text as the % probability a coefficient is < or > 0.